-There are several reasons we are working on a new Expenditure Plan for the half-cent transportation sales tax:
+There are several reasons we are working on a new Transportation Expenditure Plan for the half-cent transportation sales tax:

 - San Francisco has new and emerging transportation priorities that are being developed by our countywide plan update, the San Francisco Transportation Plan 2050.

-- A new Expenditure Plan allows us to use sales tax as seed funding for planning and project development, and to serve as the local match needed to secure federal, state, and other grant funding.
+- A new Transportation Expenditure Plan allows us to use sales tax as seed funding for planning and project development, and to serve as the local match needed to secure federal, state, and other grant funding.

-Making Sure A New Plan Is Fair
+Making Sure A New Transportation Expenditure Plan Is Fair

 Sales taxes have regressive aspects.
 We plan to continue some of the policies from the existing half-cent sales tax that help advance equity to mitigate the regressivity, including:

-- Facilitating transparency and accountability in governance and administration, including reviewing all funding items with our Citizens Advisory Committee prior to consideration by the 11 members of the San Francisco Board of Supervisors, who sit as the Transportation Authority Board.
+- Facilitating transparency and accountability in governance and administration, including reviewing all funding items with our Community Advisory Committee prior to consideration by the 11 members of the San Francisco Board of Supervisors, who sit as the Transportation Authority Board.